ibm-cloud-docs/openshift/openshift_edge.md

 A benefit of edge worker nodes is that they can be specified to run networking services only.
 {:shortdesc}

-Using the `dedicated=edge` toleration means that all network load balancer (NLB) and Ingress application load balancer (ALB) services are deployed to the labeled worker nodes only.
+Using the `dedicated=edge` toleration means that all network load balancer (NLB) and, in version 3.11 clusters, Ingress application load balancer (ALB) services are deployed to the labeled worker nodes only.
 However, to prevent other workloads from running on edge worker nodes and consuming worker node resources, you must use [Kubernetes taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/){: external}.